-Most standards for organizations and white papers recommend a three- to four-year refresh period for technology.
+Most standards for organizations and white papers recommend a four to five-year refresh period for technology.
 The College has been very proactive over the last few years, via the Refresh Program.
 The ability for the Refresh Program to remain proactive will be greatly influenced by future budgets.
-While the California Community College Technology II Initiative in 2001 set a goal for state campuses to have a three-year program to refresh equipment, the District currently has adopted a four to five-year program.
+While the California Community College Technology II Initiative in 2001 set a goal for state campuses to have a three-year program to refresh equipment, the District currently has adopted a five-year refresh program which is consistent will other community colleges in the state.